-However, only a few earthquakes become famous enough to be called by nicknames; the Chilean and Afghani earthquakes of 2015 did not, and the news settled for recalling the country and magnitude of the main shocks.
+item 6376436) and "Nepal quake: 7.9 magnitude tremor hits near Kathmandu" (The Guardian, 25 April, item 6370804).
+However, only a few earthquakes become famous enough to be called by nicknames; the Chilean and Afghan earthquakes of 2015 did not, and the news settled for recalling the country and magnitude of the main shocks.

-Interestingly, that initial phase of coverage is also the phase with most scientific content.
-The extensive use of the notion of magnitude, although often made at the expense of the notion of seismic intensity, testifies to the successful transfer of a geophysical notion to the lay public.
+Interestingly, the initial phase of coverage is also the phase with the most scientific content.
+The extensive use of the notion of magnitude, although often made at the expense of the notion of seismic intensity, testifies to the successful transfer of a geophysical notion to the general public.
 We should also outline here that aftershocks are sometimes treated as singular events by the press, with the notion of a seismic crisis remaining unclear to many.
 Among the most cited expert bodies, the USGS is the most visible internationally, as it provides immediate information about the earthquakes.
-Regionally important centers such as national meteorological agencies and emergency operations centers, etc. can also be cited.
+Regionally important centers such as national meteorological agencies and emergency operations centers, among others, can also be cited.

 Secondary hazards are barely mentioned in the news, except for tsunamis.
-In Chile, the news passed on very well the information about tsunami warnings, mentioning at the same time the primary and the secondary hazards and the authorities' response to it:

-e.g. 'Tsunami warnings in Chile and Peru as 8.3 quake hits' (Daily Telegraph, September 17th, item 9501990), 'The tsunami warning from New Zealand's Ministry of Civil Defence & Emergency Management after a big quake off Chile will affect a night surfing event.'
-(The Age, September 17th, item 9504366).
+In Chile, the news conveyed the information about tsunami warnings very well, mentioning the primary and the secondary hazards and the authorities' response to it at the same time, e.g., "Tsunami warnings in Chile and Peru as 8.3 quake hits" (Daily Telegraph, 17 September, item 9501990) and "The tsunami warning from New Zealand's Ministry of Civil Defence & Emergency Management after a big quake off Chile will affect a night surfing event."
+(The Age, 17 September, item 9504366).

-• Few hours to few days after the event
+- A few hours to few days after the event

 The peak of coverage is reached within a few hours to a day after the event, with many updates of the same news including more and more precision or detail.
-Earthquake events become 'breaking news' or 'top stories' and are disseminated simultaneously on different RSS feeds.
-Most news talk about impacts, especially human losses.
-The description of the impacts is the theme that attracts the most coverage.
-76.7% of the news of our corpus focuses on the description of the impacts (81% for the three considered earthquakes).
-34.3% focus on human losses, and only 17.3% on material damage.
+Earthquake events become "breaking news" or "top stories" and are simultaneously disseminated on different RSS feeds.
+Most news talks about impacts, especially human losses.
+The description of the impacts is the theme that attracts the most coverage: 76.7 % of the news of our corpus focuses on the description of the impacts (81 % for the three considered earthquakes), 34.3 % focus on human losses and only 17.3 % on material damage.
 Messages about human impacts adopt a factual tone and evolve following a rather systematic pattern.